AEAF 2019 Speaker Program 16 August

 Simon Rippingale, on set.

-Krista Jordan is Head of Animation at the Australian Film Television and Radio School and has over twenty years of professional industry experience in creative and commercial filmmaking.
+Krista Jordan has spent over 20 years working in creative and commercial filmmaking.
 Her professional film credits include ‘The Matrix’, ‘The Matrix Reloaded’, ‘Rabbit-Proof Fence’, ‘Moulin Rouge’ and Academy Award-winning ‘Happy Feet’.

 Krista Jordan, Head of Animation